abhinavs/abhinavs.github.io/_posts/2015-04-26-future-of-mobile-apps.md

 * Today's desktop browsers are very powerful.
 We use them for communication, entertainment and almost all our needs.
 And we use search engines and social networks to discover websites and pages.
-* Mobile OS market is pretty segmented with iOS, android and windows platforms.
+* Mobile OS market is pretty fragmented with iOS, android and windows platforms.
 It is difficult for app makers to develop, maintain and market native apps for all these platforms.
 * It is also very difficult for consumers to discover and download all these